The ugly truth about the HCG diet

-The diet regained popularity between 2010 and 2013 but has since lost momentum as we come into 2018.
+The diet regained popularity between 2010 and 2013 but has since lost momentum as we move into 2019.
 Nevertheless, it is still being sold on the internet despite the preponderance of scientific evidence showing that it has no effect on fat loss beyond that which can be accomplished by a healthy lifestyle.

 What is the HCG diet?